Skip to contents

 As a rough guide:

-• Use deterministic bridge aggregation when you want a transparent and stable nowcasting rule.
+• Use deterministic bridge aggregation like “mean”, “last”, “sum” when you want a transparent and stable nowcasting rule.

 • Use "unrestricted" when the frequency gap is small and you want each within-period observation to have its own coefficient.

-• Use "expalmon", "beta", or "legendre" when you want data-driven within-period weights but would like a more parsimonious parameterization than "unrestricted".
+• Use "expalmon" or "beta" when you want data-driven within-period weights but would like a more parsimonious parameterization than "unrestricted".

-• Use indic_predict = "direct" when you want direct MIDAS-style alignment based only on the latest observed high-frequency blocks.
+• Use indic_predict = "direct" when you want direct alignment based only on the latest observed complete high-frequency blocks.

 The key design choice in bridgr is that all of these specifications share the same estimation, forecasting, and summary workflow.
-You can therefore move between bridge and MIDAS-style models without switching to a different API.
+You can therefore move between classic bridge models, unrestricted mixed-frequency regressions, and parametric MIDAS-style models without switching to a different API.